FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 Answer: Red Setter

 Many people with fairish coloured skin, if they spend too long in the sun at any one time, become sunburned, with the result that their skin turns various shades of red.
-The Red Setter dog, also know as an Irish Setter, is a beautiful dog with a long silky red coat, a regal and noble stance when he decides to act dignified, and an affectionate playful nature.
+The Red Setter dog, also known as an Irish Setter, is a beautiful dog with a long silky red coat, a regal and noble stance when he decides to act dignified, and an affectionate playful nature.

 These dogs love going for long walks (they were bred to accompany hunters originally) but comically so, because they like this activity so much, they'll pretend not to hear you when you whistle for them to return to your side, the villains.

 In more recent times, they have been used as therapy dogs in hospitals and retirement homes because of their lovely placid natures.
-The broad smiles they appear to wear on their faces is just a delight to see.
+The broad smiles they appear to wear on their faces are just a delight to see.

 Some of my cousins had a setter for years.
 Unimaginatively, they called him "Red", used to dress him up in human clothing - including a bonnet - and paint his toenails a shade of pink.
 I think he was a little mortified, but endured it well.